 \section{Abstract}

 \begin{enumerate} \item Predictions of biodiversity trajectories under climate change are crucial in order to act effectively in maintaining the diversity of species.
 In many ecological applications, future predictions are made under various global warming scenarios as described by a range of different climate models.
-The outputs of these various predictions call for a reliable interpretation. \item We propose a interpretable and flexible two step methodology to measure the similarity between predicted species range maps and cluster the future scenario predictions utilizing a spectral clustering technique. \item We find that clustering based on ecological impact (predicted species range maps) is mainly driven by the amount of warming.
-We contrast this with clustering based only on predicted climate features, which is driven mainly by climate models. \item The differences between these clusterings illustrate that it is crucial to incorporate ecological information to understand the relevant differences between climate models.
-The findings of this work can be used to better synthesize forecasts of biodiversity loss under the wide spectrum of results that emerge when considering potential future biodiversity loss. \end{enumerate} \textbf{Key-words:} biodiversity; clustering; similarity measures; future scenarios; animal species; climate change.
+We propose a clustering methodology to synthesize and interpret the outputs of these various predictions. \item We propose an interpretable and flexible two step methodology to measure the similarity between predicted species range maps and to cluster the future scenario predictions utilizing a spectral clustering technique. \item We find that clustering based on predicted species range maps is mainly driven by the amount of warming rather than climate model or future scenario.
+We contrast this with clustering based only on predicted climate variables, which is driven primarily by climate models, i.e., scenarios of the same climate model are clustered together, even when the amount of warming input to the models is varied. \item The differences between species-based and climate-based clusterings illustrate that it is crucial to incorporate ecological information to understand the relevant differences between climate models.
+Our findings can be used to better synthesize forecasts of biodiversity change under the wide spectrum of results that emerge when considering potential future scenarios. \end{enumerate} \textbf{Key-words:} biodiversity; clustering; similarity measures; future scenarios; climate change; GCM.